 - A 49% rise in calls to abuse helpline, compared with average

 - A 35% rise in calls to Men’s Advice Line, in the first week*

 So what can people who are trapped in abusive relationships in lockdown and what legal options are open to them?

 Domestic abuse during the lockdown

-Highly experienced family lawyer, Sarah Jane Lenihan, Partner at the Stowe Family Law office in London Victoria joins us to look at how the law can help people trying to escape abusive relationships in lockdown.
+Highly experienced family lawyer, Sarah Jane Lenihan, Partner at the Stowe Family Law office in London joins us to look at how the law can help people trying to escape abusive relationships in lockdown.

 The statistics are shocking but not unsurprising in the circumstances but is the government’s response too little too late?